 The Don Aitken Memorial Scholarship was established in 2022 for the purpose of providing financial assistance to ASES student members and interns.
 Candidates may submit applications that demonstrate active involvement with ASES and show a strong interest in the renewable energy fields related to solar such as business, research, engineering, architecture, journalism, law, finance, real estate, and/or policy.

-Dr. Donald Aitken (1936 – 2022) twice served as President of the American Solar Energy Society, and was Vice President of the International Solar Energy Society.
+Dr. Donald Aitken (1936 – 2022) twice served as President of the American Solar Energy Society and was Vice President of the International Solar Energy Society.
 Dr. Aitken received many awards for his lifetime service in solar energy and for his building designs that emphasized the use of natural daylighting and passive solar.
-Dr. Aitken dedicated many years as a Research Physicist at Stanford University in California.
-He was the founder and Chairman of the Department of Environmental Studies at San Jose State University in California, Executive Director of the U.S. Department of Energy Western Regional Solar Energy Center, and Senior Staff Scientist for Renewable Energy Policy and Economics with the 100,000 member Union of Concerned Scientists.
+Dr. Aitken dedicated many years to working as a Research Physicist at Stanford University in California.
+He was the founder and Chairman of the Department of Environmental Studies at San Jose State University in California, Executive Director of the U.S. Department of Energy Western Regional Solar Energy Center, and Senior Staff Scientist for Renewable Energy Policy and Economics with the 100,000-member Union of Concerned Scientists.

 ASES will be awarding a limited number of scholarships each application cycle to ASES student members who are enrolled students, including vocational/technical college and undergraduate/graduate university students.
 Applicants must be involved and active with ASES either directly such as through an internship or through a student chapter.
 The applicants must be enrolled at educational institutions in the United States.